elanor/hello-world-dapp/README.md

         ```curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh```

-        For Windows, download and run `rustup-init.exe` and then follow installation instructions
+        For Windows, download and run `rustup-init.exe` and then follow installation instructions.

     - Once Rust is installed, the following tools become available:
         1. `rustc` - the Rust compiler
         2. `rustup` - update tool for Rust, including the Rust compiler
         3. `cargo` - a package manager for Rust

-    - Concordium smart contracts uses Web Assembly (Wasm) on-chain language.
-To use the Wasm language install the Wasm target for compiling Rust contracts to Wasm by running command:
+    - Concordium smart contracts use Web Assembly (Wasm) on-chain language.
+To use the Wasm language, install the Wasm target for compiling Rust contracts to Wasm, by running command:

         ```rustup target add wasm32-unknown-unknown```